apache/pulsar/site2/docs/client-libraries-java.md

 pulsar://localhost:6650
 ```

-If you have more than one broker, the URL may look like this:
+If you have multiple brokers, the URL may look like this:
 ```http
 pulsar://localhost:6550,localhost:6651,localhost:6652
 ```

-A URL for a production Pulsar cluster may look something like this:
+A URL for a production Pulsar cluster may look like this:

 ```http
 pulsar://pulsar.us-west.example.com:6650
 ```

-If you're using [TLS](security-tls-authentication.md) authentication, the URL will look like something like this:
+If you're using [TLS](security-tls-authentication.md) authentication, the URL may look like this:

 ```http
 pulsar+ssl://pulsar.us-west.example.com:6651